MADAGASCAR

 Secure your spot before end of July and unlock an exclusive early bird discount of $300”

-PLEASE NOTE: We need to book your domestic flight well in advance, especially during peak travel seasons, to secure preferred departure times and fares / Luggage Allowance: airlines typically allow a baggage limit of 15 kg per passenger in soft bags; excess luggage may incur additional fees.
+PLEASE NOTE: We need to book your domestic flights well in advance, especially during peak travel seasons, to secure preferred departure times and fares / Luggage Allowance: airlines typically allow a baggage limit of 15 kg per passenger in soft bags; excess luggage may incur additional fees.
 We can however leave some of our luggage at our hotel in Antananarivo if needed.

 -